ysdn2019/Graduates-List/graduates/ajay-patel.md

 ---
 path: /work/I-Am-Here-But-Where-Are-You
 graduate: Ajay Patel
-mainimg: /assets/work/patel_ajay_project2_web_main.jpg
+cover: /assets/work/patel_ajay_project2_web_main.jpg
-thumbnailimg: /assets/work/patel_ajay_secondary_web_thumbnail.jpg
+thumbnail: /assets/work/patel_ajay_secondary_web_thumbnail.jpg
 title: I Am Here But Where Are You?
 groupmembers:
-fields: Book Design, Editorial, Print
+category: Book Design, Editorial, Print
 mediumdimensions:
 description: The process of regaining our emotional footing in the midst of struggle is where our courage is truly tested.
 Repositioning nihilism in contemporary youth culture, I developed an experimental book that provides uniquely visual and self-reflective help through a re-introduction to the act of expression to abate youth angst.
 digitallink: